-Bridger is a smaller reporting company as defined by Rule 12b-2 of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and is not required to provide the information otherwise required under this item.
+Bridger is a smaller reporting company as defined by Rule 12b-2 of the Exchange Act and is not required to provide the information otherwise required under this item.

 CRITICAL ACCOUNTING POLICIES AND ESTIMATES

 Our Condensed Consolidated Financial Statements and the related notes included elsewhere in this Quarterly Report are prepared in accordance with GAAP.
 The preparation of these Condensed Consolidated Financial Statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, costs and expenses, provision for income taxes and related disclosures.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
 Changes in accounting estimates are reasonably likely to occur from period to period.
 Accordingly, actual results could differ significantly from the estimates made by our management.
 We evaluate our estimates and assumptions on an ongoing basis.
 To the extent that there are material differences between these estimates and actual results, our future financial statement presentation, financial condition, results of operations and cash flows will be affected.